maxmiliano/maxmiliano.github.io/_posts/2023-01-17-github-for-beginners.md

 ---
-title: "GitHub for Beginners: A Step-by-Step Guide to Creating a Repository for Your RoR App"
+title: "GitHub for Beginners: Creating a Repository for Your RoR App"
 author: Max
 tags:
   - git